Budhi Gandaki River

 The Budhi Gandaki River (बूढीगण्डकी नदी) is a tributary of Gandaki River in Nepal.
-It meets the Trishuli at the small named place of Benighat, astride Dhading and Gorkha Districts.
+It meets the Trishuli at Benighat, astride the Dhading and Gorkha Districts.

-Nepal, as of 2017, plans to build a dam with associated electricity transformers and pylons that would cost $2.5 billion.
+As of 2017, Nepal plans to build a dam with associated electricity transformers and pylons that would cost $2.5 billion.
 Such a dam on the river and its reservoir would straddle the Dhading and Gorkha districts.